High Protein Breakfast UK — 12 Quick Ideas with 30g+ Protein

 | 2 slices wholemeal toast + 200 g low-fat cottage cheese + sliced tomato | 30 g | 340 kcal | 3 min |

-Best Protein Sources for UK Breakfasts
+Best Protein Sources For UK Breakfasts

 Not all protein sources suit breakfast equally.
 The best UK breakfast proteins are those that are quick to prepare, have a mild flavour that works with typical breakfast accompaniments, and are available in every supermarket.